-- Interfaces in Java are a set of behaviors that are common to multiple classes. - The implementation of an Interface is similar to a class except that Interfaces: - Use the keyword interface instead of class, - Can only contain public methods, variables, and constants. - And methods are do not contain a body. - All methods are implicitly abstract.
+- Interfaces in Java are a set of behaviors that are common to multiple classes. - The implementation of an Interface is similar to a class, except that interfaces: - Use the keyword interface instead of class - Can only contain public methods, variables, and constants - Methods do not contain a body. - All methods are implicitly abstract.